Thaba-Tseka Village Welcomes WFP Assistant Executive Director

 The Cash for Assets programme is helping communities to overcome environmental challenges by creating community assets such as stone lines.
 These structures help protect against erosion from heavy rains.

 The Cash for Assets programme supports 138 people in the tiny village of Rantsimane, 75% of whom are women.
 The initiative aims to support 145,000 people countrywide.

 Mamphuphutha proudly shows her house that her community helped build in 2003.
 Living with her is her husband and two young children.
 "We were scared when we lost our crops, but the Cash for Assets programme made sure that my family didn't go hungry," she says.

 The Cash for Assets programme has been very successful in the village of Rantsimane due in part to the strong level of community participation.
 Both men and women lend their voices to ensure sucess.
 "This programme fills us with pride," says one local man.

 With the launch of this Cash for Assets programme in Lesotho, WFP Assistant Executive Director Manoj Juneja took the opportunity to visit the site and see the impact that the initiative is having on small villages like Rantsimane in Thaba-Tseka district.
 The programme assists 138 people in and around this one village but should eventually support as many as 145,000 of Lesotho's most vulnerable people.
-This project is supported by CARE, Caritas, ECHO, the Government of Lesotho, UKAID and WFP.
+This project is supported by CARE, Caritas, European Commission Humanitarian Aid and Civil Protection department (ECHO), the Government of Lesotho, UKAID and WFP.